nathants/posts/004_discovering_a_baseline_for_data_processing_performance/readme.md

 sys     0m0.125s
 ```

-in transformations 2 and 3 we again see system time constant with variance in user time.
+in transformations 2 and 3 we again see significant variance in user time.

 let's put our user time results in a table.